Bsubs/CITS5501-Software-Testing/README.md

 - If the tripType is RETURN, the lengthOfStay should be a number from 0 to 20 (inclusive).
 - The cabinType should be a syntactically and semantically valid cabin type code.
 - The departureDate should be a syntactically valid date
-- The currency code should be syntatically valid
+- The currency code should be syntactically valid
 - The departureDateTime should be a syntactically valid dateTime
 - returnDateTime can be null or a non-null value depending on tripType
-- flightNumber should be a syntatically valid flight number
+- flightNumber should be a syntactically valid flight number

 ---